 - Henoch-Schonlein purpura and other causes of purpura

 Therapy of Urticaria

-Oral glucocorticosteroids are effective, but should not be used in treatment of urticaria except as short courses in management of exacerbations.
+Oral glucocorticosteroids are effective, but should not be used in the treatment of urticaria except as short courses in the management of exacerbations.

 Topical cooling moisturizing applications are helpful to reduce itching.
 Topical corticosteroids have no role.

-When urticaria occurs as a symptom of anaphylaxis, emergency management of anaphylaxis including intramuscular epinephrine is necessary.
-Etiological condition underlying acute or chronic urticaria should be treated.
-Avoidance of allergens and avoidance of non-allergic triggers is important in patients when they are known or identified.
+When urticaria occurs as a symptom of anaphylaxis, the emergency management of anaphylaxis, including intramuscular epinephrine, is necessary.
+Etiological conditions underlying acute or chronic urticaria should be treated.
+The avoidance of allergens and avoidance of non-allergic triggers is important in patients when they are known or identified.

 Prognosis of Urticaria

 Prognosis depends upon the cause of urticaria.
 Idiopathic chronic urticarias and physical urticarias tend to undergo remission after a variable period ranging from a few months to 6-9 years.

 - The prognosis in acute urticaria is excellent.
 Acute urticaria is usually self-limited, and individual lesions commonly resolve within 24 hours; however, episodes may recur for up to 6 weeks.

 - The prognosis in chronic urticaria is more guarded and depends on the comorbid disease causing the urticaria, as well as the response to therapy.
 Chronic urticaria lasts more than 6 weeks.